sfuhrm/qemu-cisco-nexus/README.md

 as it can be downloaded from Cisco and initializes the networking of the NX-OS device.

+A full article discussing this topic can be read [here](https://sfuhrm.de/network-device-simulation-for-cisco-nexus-with-qemu-kvm/).

 ## Background

 The setup serves as a demonstration how to set up test devices in an automated